-At the helm of Los Gatos, CA’s Manresa, General Manager Jenny Yun orchestrates the finely tuned nightly service reflected in the restaurant’s three Michelin stars.
-With a management style cultivated in some of the country’s most revered establishments, Yun is one of only two female GMs of three-Michelin-star restaurants in the Bay Area.
+At the helm of Los Gatos, CA’s Manresa, General Manager Jenny Yun orchestrates the finely tuned service reflected in the restaurant’s three Michelin stars.
+With a management style cultivated in some of the country’s most revered establishments, Yun curates the acclaimed restaurant’s thoughtful and adaptive service forging a connection between the kitchen and the table.

-Also serving as a consult to Chef David Kinch in the realms of branding and concept evolution, Yun has taken on countless endeavors, including orchestrating Manresa collaborations such as the two-week Residency in France, in which Chef David Kinch and the Manresa team collaborated with some of the most legendary culinary houses in France in celebration of Manresa’s 15th Anniversary in September 2017.
-Embracing continual improvement, Yun succeeds at creating a welcoming environment where guests can feel at ease, as if they were having dinner at a friend’s house.
+Also serving as a consultant to Chef David Kinch in the realms of branding and concept evolution, Yun has taken on countless endeavors, including orchestrating Manresa collaborations such as the two-week Residency in France, in which Chef David Kinch and the Manresa team collaborated with some of the most legendary culinary houses in France in celebration of Manresa’s 15th Anniversary in September 2017.
+Embracing continual improvement, and with a mindfulness of rhythm and fluidity, Yun succeeds at creating a welcoming environment where guests can feel at ease, as if they were having dinner at a friend’s house.

+A team mentality is at the core of her philosophy, and her staff are equally as important as the guests.
 “Each guest who comes through our door is looking for something different,” Yun says.
 “I ensure movement in the dining room is natural and pleasant, meeting every individual demand.”
 Yet, Yun says, “No single person can take credit for the guest’s experience.
-I nurture my team by gaining an understanding of each member, making sure they are happy and well-equipped to exceed expectations.”
+I nurture my team by gaining an understanding of each member and ensuring they are happy and well-equipped, through ample training and care, to exceed expectations.”
+This understanding is cultivated not only through observation, but also by joining her team on the floor and working side-by-side nightly.
 Seamless, second-nature service results, in which the team’s genuine devotion to Manresa’s cuisine and ethos shine through in every interaction.

 The San Francisco native left California for New York City in 2000 to pursue a fashion career.
 Shortly thereafter, Yun discovered a passion for the service industry through the hospitality jobs that accompanied her fashion career, and eventually left the style world behind.